mautic/user-documentation/docs/contacts/preference_center.rst

 .. vale on

+When managing a Contact in Mautic, you have the ability to customize their communication preferences.
+To access the Contact's Preference Center, follow these steps:

+1. Open the Contact's profile - To access a Contact's profile, navigate to the Contacts section in Mautic and click the desired Contact's name.

-When managing a Contact you can set the Contact's preference of communication.
-You can access the Contact's Preference Center when viewing a Contact's profile.
-From the dropdown menu click the preference menu.
-A new modal window should appear with a tab to set the preferred Channels and frequency of Contact, as well as the option to pause communication within a given period of time.
+2. Access the Preference Center - Once you are viewing the Contact's profile, locate the dropdown menu and click the **Preferences** option.
+A new modal window appears with various customization options.

+In the Preference Center, you find three main tabs:

+* Channels and Frequency - This tab allows you to set the preferred Channels for communicating with the Contact and how often they should receive messages.
+You can also pause communication for a specified period if needed.

-The second tab gives the option to add or remove the Contact from global Categories used in Emails or Categories.
+* Categories - In this tab, you have the option to add or remove the Contact from global Categories used in Emails or other marketing materials.
+This helps to ensure that the Contact only receives content relevant to their interests.

-The third tab allows you to add or remove the Contact from Segments they belong to.
+* Segments - The third tab enables you to add or remove the Contact from specific Segments they belong to.
+This is useful for refining your audience and targeting Contacts based on their behavior, preferences, or other attributes.

 .. vale off